In the software ipolog 4 Workspace stations and material areas can be created directly.

 Creating of Areas

 Enter the names and dimensions of the area in the respective fields.
-Additionally there is the possibility to assign the areas to certain stations, which have been created in ipolog.
+In addition, it is possible to assign the areas to specific stations that have been created in ipolog.

 Designation | Explanation |